|

 dramaturgy that transcends mimetic realism, or as a roundabout path to that

 transcendent drama.
-The poetic-drama movement had two facets—the verse play
+The poetic-drama

-revival, and the attempt to create some of the same theater values as the verse
+movement had two facets—the verse play revival, and the attempt to create some

-play through the use of poetic prose, symbolic action, evocative stage imagery,
+of the same theater values as the verse play through the use of poetic prose,

-and other nonrealistic means.
+symbolic action, evocative stage imagery, and other nonrealistic means.

-The long attempt to restore verse drama to
+The long attempt to restore verse drama to its

-the period from 1900 to 1930 by
+period from 1900 to 1930 by the

-the verse drama of John Masefield, Stephen Phillips, Lascelles
+verse drama of John Masefield, Stephen Phillips, Lascelles

 Abercrombie, John Drinkwater, Gilbert Murray (in Euripidean

-translations), and a host of others.3 Kept up in the teeth of realism’s growing triumph,
+translations), and a host of others.3 Kept up in

-these early twentieth-century verse plays, often as imitative of Elizabethan
+plays, often as imitative of Elizabethan models as nineteenth-century efforts

-models as nineteenth-century efforts had been, did little to justify the use of
+had been, did little to justify the use of verse in a modern prose age; and

-verse in a modern prose age; and though they had their enthusiastic supporters,
+though they had their enthusiastic supporters, and occasionally produced a

-and occasionally produced a sensation, generally they did poorly at the box
+sensation, generally they did poorly at the box office, seeming to the general

-office, seeming to the general theatergoer merely to manifest a cranky,
+theatergoer merely to manifest a cranky, stubborn refusal to admit that verse

-stubborn refusal to admit that verse drama was strictly a thing of the past.
+drama was strictly a thing of the past.

-Yeats heroically fought that judgment, and almost alone at this time produced
+Yeats heroically fought that judgment, and almost alone at this time

-compromised his own modernism by tying himself to decadent aristocratic
+Yeats compromised his own modernism by tying himself to decadent aristocratic

 traditions.
 Ultimately, too, his